starsem2026/starsem2026.github.io/index.md

-      The 15th Joint Conference on Lexical and Computational Semantics (*SEM 2026) is organized and sponsored by SIGLEX (ACL), and will be colocated with [ACL 2026](https://acl2026.org). *SEM brings together researchers interested in the semantics of natural languages and its computational modeling.
+      The 15th Joint Conference on Lexical and Computational Semantics (*SEM 2026) is organized and sponsored by SIGLEX (ACL), and will be colocated with [ACL 2026](https://acl2026.org). *SEM brings together researchers interested in the semantics of natural languages and their computational modeling.

 feature_row:
   - title: "Author Guidelines"